Battery Rebate VIC 2026: What Melbourne Homes Can Actually Claim

 Frequently asked questions

-Roughly $3,300 off a 10 kWh battery from the federal Cheaper Home Batteries Program.
-Victoria does not currently have an active state battery rebate; the Solar Victoria battery loan closed in May 2025.
+Up to around $2,700 off a 10 kWh battery from the federal Cheaper Home Batteries Program, paid at install.
+The exact amount depends on your battery's usable size and the current certificate price, and it steps down every 6 months.
+Victoria has no state battery rebate; the Solar Victoria battery loan closed in May 2025.
+The 30-second check returns your real number.

 Joe White headshot